What Salsa Dancing is all About?

 Los Angeles Style

 This style coins from the New York Style.
-This dance is linear and incorporates the use of flips, dips, tricks, and drops.
+It is linear and incorporates the use of flips, dips, tricks, and drops.
 There is also a slight involvement of the Mambo (back and forth movement).
-This dance tends to feel faster and more powerful than the other styles because of the one breaking the leader does movement.
+It tends to feel faster and more powerful than the other styles because of the one breaking the leader does movement.
 It also involves the fusion of jazz, ballroom, and hip-hop, this is why it has many jazz-like footwork moves.

 New York Style